Study One

 Subjects and Setting

-study on the use of an organized strategy for memorization.
-The
+for this study on the use of an organized strategy for

-students were from a wide variety of schools representing both
+memorization.
+The students were from a wide variety of

 Method

-words.
-After the five minutes elapsed, the students were requested
+of 30 words.
+After the five minutes elapsed, the students

 The students were then taught a simple organization strategy

-were used to provide a framework to attach other words such as
+and cat were used to provide a framework to attach other

-yard, bone and string so that the student could use association
+words such as yard, bone and string so that the student

 Results

-2 to 30 words.
-The mean number of words was 13 prior to the strategy
+from 2 to 30 words.
+The mean number of words was 13 prior

-training.
-The mean number of words when using the organizational
+to the strategy training.
+The mean number of words when

 Subjects and Setting